PostHog/posthog.com/contents/handbook/strategy/strategy.md

 **Where do we want to get to?**

-In 2026 we will _go public with $100M ARR._ To achieve this, Posthog will need to be _the standard devtool for building better products._
+In 2026 we will _go public with $100M ARR._ To achieve this, PostHog will need to be _the standard devtool for building better products._

 **How do we get there?**

 * Build for unserved customers that can’t use cloud offerings because of data control or scale
-* Grow a strong and successful developer community around Posthog
+* Grow a strong and successful developer community around PostHog
 * Convert our biggest users to paying customers
 * Go broad and develop all the tools our customers need to build better products
-* Partner with others to build plugins and deploy our tools
+* Partner with others to build apps and deploy our tools
 * Ride the industry wave of increasing data control that has been triggered by growing privacy regulation